 According to Fire Chief Rod Maetzold, the truck is larger and safer.
-It is also automatic instead of manual transmission, which makes it easier to drive.
+It also has an automatic instead of manual transmission, which makes it easier to drive.

 Mayer’s fire department also has individual gear and lockers for each firefighter, two pumpers, two tankers, two grass rigs, a rescue truck, an equipment truck, and a boat.

-In order to keep its supplies up-to-date, the department scheduled a variety of fundraisers over the past year, including a fish fry Oct.
-22, 2017, and Apr.
-8, 2018, and a food stand during the Mayer Rising Community Festival in July.
+In order to keep its supplies up-to-date, the department schedules a variety of fundraisers throughout the year, including a fish fry, and food stand during the Mayer Rising Community Festival in July.

 Join the team